RV Storage Tips for First-Timers

 Covered vs Uncovered

 This will depend largely on the weather during the time you'll be using RV storage.
 Uncovered storage is great for the short term, but it won't protect your RV from extreme elements like snow, rain, and strong UV rays.
-Covered or indoor RV storage will be a better option for longer periods of time.
+Covered or indoor RV storage units will be a better option for longer periods of time.

 It's not just about protecting your RV, you'll want an RV storage facility that has amenities to make the process easier.
-Look for units that offer dump stations, waste removal, and electricity hookups.
+Look for RV storage units that offer dump stations, waste removal, and electricity hookups.
 These can save you a lot of time (and money!) when it comes to emptying your tanks and charging up your vehicle.

 How to Prep Your RV for Storage